add-am/RcTools/README.md

   temperature codes (1 to 7).
 - Summary Statistics: This compares mean/median values against WQOs and colours cells blue for pass and orange for fail.
-- Presence Abesnce: This colours cells based on presence (blue) and absence (grey), used for fish observation data.
+- Presence Absence: This colours cells based on presence (blue) and absence (grey), used for fish observation data.

 Below is a basic example of how to use the `save_n3_table()` function to